Israel's military finds 'professional failures' in killings of Gaza medics

 Red Crescent and UN officials have said 17 paramedics and emergency workers from the Red Crescent, the Civil Emergency service and the UN had been dispatched to respond to reports of injuries from Israeli air strikes.

+In a briefing with reporters, the military presented drone footage of the incident which showed the unit of about 20 soldiers opening fire on a fire truck and ambulances from a distance of around 30 metres.

+Har-Even said the soldiers had believed they were firing on a group of Hamas fighters and only realized they had shot paramedics when they conducted a scan of the site after the engagement.

-Paramedic Munther Abed, a responder who was detained by the military and later released, has said soldiers opened fire on clearly marked emergency response vehicles.
+Paramedic Munther Abed, who was detained by the military and later released, has said soldiers opened fire on clearly marked emergency response vehicles.

 The Red Cross said on April 13 another Palestinian emergency responder was being held by Israeli authorities.
 The military said on Sunday that he is still in Israeli custody.